DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 inset_text:
   applications-open:
     text: |-
-      <p>Applications for the international relocation payment (IRP) for teachers and salaried trainees are are now closed.
+      <p>Applications for the international relocation payment (IRP) for teachers and salaried trainees are now closed.
 They will reopen between 2 April and 31 May 2024.

       <p>If you are a trainee on a fee-paying course, you do not need to apply. <a href="/non-uk-teachers/get-an-international-relocation-payment#how-trainee-teachers-can-get-the-international-relocation-payment">Learn more about the process for fee paying courses</a>.</p>
 keywords: